Dooders/Dooders/docs/Energy.md

 * Has a limited lifespan based on Energy [settings](https://github.com/csmangum/Dooders/blob/main/sdk/variables/energy.yml), then it will remove itself from the environment.

 ### Local Energy:
-Energy that is locally bound in the environment that can be large but finite.
+Energy that is bound in the environment to a specific [Space](), in large but finite quantities.

 Also more difficult to extract this type of energy, but allows for large extractions over time